fncbook/fnc/book/localapprox/splines.md

 ```
 ````

-{ref}`function-spinterp` gives an implementation of cubic not-a-knot spline interpolation.
+{numref}`Function {number}<function-spinterp>` gives an implementation of cubic not-a-knot spline interpolation.
 For clarity it stays very close to the description given above.
 There are some possible shortcuts—for example, one could avoid using $\mathbf{E}$ and instead directly delete the last row of any matrix it left-multiplies.
 Observe that the linear system is assembled and solved just once, and the returned evaluation function simply uses the resulting coefficients.
 This allows us to make multiple calls to evaluate $S$ without unnecessarily repeating the linear algebra.

 ## Conditioning and convergence